Hermes da Fonseca: Presidency (1910–1914)

-Hermes da Fonseca is one of the only three military officers who reached the Presidency of the Republic in a direct and electoral way.
+Hermes da Fonseca is one of the only three military officers who reached the presidency of the republic in a direct and electoral way.
 The other two were Eurico Gaspar Dutra and Jair Bolsonaro.
 Throughout his tenure he was in military uniform, including during ministerial meetings.

 Later years

 Upon leaving the presidency, in November 1914, he ran for the Senate for Rio Grande do Sul, but refused to assume the chair, due to the murder of Pinheiro Machado, on the day he was supposed to be inaugurated, in September 1915.
 He then traveled to Europe, moving away from politics, and only returned to Brazil in 1920, after living in Switzerland for six years, when a new presidential campaign began.

 Affectionately welcomed by the military, he was led to the presidency of the Military Club in 1921.
 In this condition he came into conflict with the government of Epitácio Pessoa by honoring the political forces that supported Nilo Peçanha's candidacy, in the "republican reaction" movement, and getting involved in the failed military revolt of 1922, known as the Copacabana Fort revolt.

-During the 1922 presidential election, false letters against Hermes da Fonseca, where he was called "a sergeant without composure", were attributed to Artur Bernardes, which caused immense turmoil in those elections.
+During the 1922 presidential election, fake letters with offensive content directed at Hermes da Fonseca, where he was called "a sergeant without composure", were attributed to Artur Bernardes, which caused immense turmoil in those elections.